 Weller is an emeritus board member of the Landscape Architecture Foundation (LAF) in Washington DC and was inducted into the Academy of Fellows of the Council of Educators in Landscape Architecture (CELA) in 2020.

-Weller teaches advanced design studios and subjects in the history and theory of landscape architecture and urbanism.
+Weller taught advanced design studios and subjects in the history and theory of landscape architecture and urbanism.
 In 2012 he received a national (Australian) teaching award and in both 2017 and 2018 was voted by the Design Intelligence Survey as one of North America’s “most admired” teachers.